omer11a/bounded-attention/README.md

 - cross_loss_scale: The scale factor of the cross-attention loss term.
 Increasing it will improve semantic control (adherence to the prompt), but may reduce image quality.
 - self_loss_scale: The scale factor of the self-attention loss term.
 Increasing it will improve layout control (adherence to the bounding boxes), but may reduce image quality.
 - classifier_free_guidance_scale: The scale factor of classifier-free guidance.
 - num_guidance_steps: The number of timesteps in which to perform guidance.
-Defaults to 15.
 Decreasing this also decreases the runtime.
 - first_refinement_step: The timestep from which subject mask refinement is performed.
-Defaults to 15.
 - num_gd_iterations: The number of Gradient Descent iterations for each timestep when performing guidance.
 - loss_threshold: If the loss is below the threshold, Gradient Descent stops for that timestep.